Shining a Light On Inequity In Education: Actions You Can Take

 Building equity-focused leaders

-We know that representation matters.
+We know that representation in educational leadership matters.
 And it’s only one piece of the puzzle in disrupting systemic inequities in education related to access to resources, opportunities, and support.
-The solution lies in building the capacity of diverse, equity-minded school leaders who are committed to the success of every child.
-Because a quality K-12 education in the United States can, and should, be accessible to all children.
+The solution lies in building the capacity of diverse, equity-minded school leaders who are committed to the success of every child and young person.
+Because a quality K-12 education in the United States can, and should, be accessible to all students.

-Equity-focused leaders support students in fully realizing their futures through three domains: culture, high-quality curriculum, and equitable systems.
+School and district leaders can advance educational equity and support students in fully realizing their futures through three domains: culture, high-quality curriculum, and equitable systems.

 Equity-focused leaders believe all children can learn and instill this belief in every adult in their building.
 These leaders know that positive, inclusive environments matter, and they work to create environments where all school community members feel safe, valued, cared for, and seen.